Education History: A Brief History of Ragged Schools

 The chairman for the first 39 years of the Ragged Schools Union was the seventh Earl of Shaftesbury, and in this time an estimated 300,000 destitute children received a free education.
 Under his chairmanship, the free school movement became respectable, even fashionable, attracting the attention of many wealthy philanthropists.

-As Eager (1953) explains, He gave what had been a Nonconformist undertaking the cachet of his Tory churchmanship – an important factor at a time when even broad-minded (Anglican) churchmen thought that Nonconformists should be fairly credited with good intentions, but that co-operation (with them) was undesirable.
+Eager (Eager, W. McG.
+1953 Making men: the history of Boys Clubs and related movements in Great Britain, London: University of London Press) explains, the Earl of Shaftesbury gave what had been a Nonconformist undertaking the cachet of his Tory churchmanship – an important factor at a time when even broad-minded (Anglican) churchmen thought that Nonconformists should be fairly credited with good intentions, but that co-operation (with them) was undesirable.

 The success of the Ragged Schools demonstrated vividly that there was a demand for education amongst the poor.
 After 1870 public funding began to be provided for free elementary education amongst working people.